 Packet type: You can select the packet type that you want to filter.
-The packet types of the Ingress Rule listed here include Broadcast Only / Broadcast/multicast / Broadcast/Multicast/UnknownUnicast and All.
+The packet types of the Ingress Rule listed here include Broadcast Only / Broadcast and multicast / Broadcast, Multicast and UnknownUnicast or All.
 The packet types of the Egress Rule (outgoing) only support All packet types.

 Rate: This column allows you to manually assign the limit rate of the port.
-Valid values are from 1M-100M for fast Ethernet ports, to 1M-1000M for gigabit Ethernet ports.
-The step of the rate is 1MB.
+Valid values are from 1Mbps-100Mbps for fast Ethernet ports.
+The step of the rate is 1Mbps.
 Default value of Ingress Rule is "8" Mbps; default value of Egress Rule is 0 Mbps.
 0 stands for disabling the rate control for the port.